dsc-courses/dsc80-2026-wi/proj04/index.md

 Welcome to the Final Project, the final assignment of the quarter! 👋

 This project aims to be a culmination of everything you've learned this quarter.
-In the project, you will conduct an open-ended investigation into one of the three datasets (Recipes and Ratings 🍽, League of Legends ⌨️, or Power Outages 🔋). **Specifically, you'll draw several visualizations to help understand the distributions of key variables, assess the missingness mechanisms of columns with missing values, test hypotheses about the data, and finally, build and improve a predictive model.** This project will be entirely manually graded by us – that's right, no autograders!
+In the project, you will conduct an open-ended investigation into one of three datasets: Recipes and Ratings 🍽, League of Legends ⌨️, or Power Outages 🔋. **Specifically, you'll draw several visualizations to help understand the distributions of key variables, assess the missingness mechanisms of columns with missing values, test hypotheses about the data, and finally, build and improve a predictive model.** This project will be entirely manually graded by us – that's right, no autograders!

 The Final Project is worth 10% of your overall grade, which means it's worth double what previous projects were worth.
 There are also two checkpoints, each worth 1%.
 The checkpoints are structured differently than other project checkpoints; rather than having you submit any code, you'll answer a few questions about your progress on the project.
 More details are in the [Checkpoint Submission](#submission-and-rubric) section towards the bottom of this page.